projectM-visualizer/projectm/BUILDING.md

 | `--enable-qt`   | `qt5-default` `qtdeclarative5-dev` `libpulse-dev` `libqt5opengl5`  | `projectM-pulseaudio` |
 | `--enable-jack` | `libjack2-dev`OR`libjack1-dev`; `qt5-default` `qtdeclarative5-dev` | `projectM-jack`       |

-### Building on Windows
-Windows build bypasses the autogen/configure pipeline and uses the Visual Studio/MSVC files in `msvc/`.
-See `.appveyor.yml` for command line building.

-Some dependencies are included verbatim (glew), while others leverage the NuGet ecosystem and are downloaded automatically (glm, sdl2).
 If extra information needed - you can refere to `configure.ac` and the assorted `Makefile.am` files.

 ### Building process under *nix systems